These rules of urban behavior apply in nearly every city across the world—are you guilty of violating them?

 Stop in the Middle of Sidewalks

 Being in the big city is magical for you, the tourist.
 For the locals rushing by trying to get to work on time, not so much.
 Treat sidewalks like streets—don’t stop abruptly in the middle to check your directions or snap a photo.
 Instead, pull over to the side where you won’t be in the way.

 Take a Cab During Rush Hour

 Hailing a cab or calling a rideshare might be easier than walking to your destination or trying to navigate the subway system.
 But during rush hour, it will likely take you much longer to cross the city in a car than it would via public transportation.

 Stand on the Wrong Side of the Escalator

-Despite having different rules of the road, the escalator rules are the same from London to New York: stand on the right, walk on the left.
-This allows people who are in a hurry to climb the escalator quickly, while those who need a rest can ride up on the right.
+Despite having different rules of the road, the escalator rules are the same from London to New York: stand on one side, walk on the other.
+This allows people who are in a hurry to climb the escalator quickly, while those who need a rest can ride up (usually on the right-hand side).
 Recently, some cities like Hong Kong and London have tried to convince riders to stand on both sides of the escalators based on the theory that it actually moves people more quickly, but these campaigns have been largely unsuccessful.